HawgBeat - Arkansas football availability report - Texas A&M week

 According to the SEC, student-athletes will be designated as "available", "probable", "doubtful" or "out" for their next game.
 For additional clarity on game day, student-athletes will be designated as "available", "game time decision" or "out."

-Below is the first availability report update of the week ahead of Arkansas' game against Texas A&M, which will kick off at 2:30 p.m.
+Below is the final availability report update of the week ahead of Arkansas' game against Texas A&M, which will kick off at 2:30 p.m.
 CT at AT&T Stadium in Arlington, Texas:

-Starting cornerback Jaylon Braxton has missed the last two weeks for the Razorbacks while dealing with tendonitis and a bone bruise, according to head coach Sam Pittman, but has been upgraded to "probable" for Arkansas' second SEC game.
+Starting cornerback Jaylon Braxton has missed the last two weeks for the Razorbacks while dealing with tendonitis and a bone bruise, according to head coach Sam Pittman, but has been downgraded to "out" for Arkansas' second SEC game since Wednesday's update.

 The 2023 All-SEC Freshman has defended two passes through two games and sports a 56.0 Pro Football Focus defensive grade.